nettrades/nettrades-platform/README-AGENT.md

 11. Do not provide quick fixes.
 Prefer complete fixes even if they take longer.

-12. DO NOT REMOVE EXISTING FUNCTIONALITY THAT IS STILL NEEDED.
+12. DO NOT REMOVE EXISTING FUNCTIONALITY THAT IS STILL NEEDED AND WORKING UNLESS ASKED TO DO SO.
 A very long time and a lot of effort has been invested in building the functionality.
-Do not remove it.

 13. DO NOT REMOVE EXISTING COMMENTS.
 Comments preserve context for future developers and sessions.
 Every regenerated file has kept its original comments and added new ones.
 Match this style.

 14. Regenerate full files when asked for regenerated code.
-Keep all the existing comments and functionality that is still needed.
+Keep all the existing comments and functionality that is still needed and working unless asked to remove it.